aspose-cells/Aspose.Cells-Doc-md/japanese/java/developer-guide/workbook-conversions/html/recognise-self-closing-tags/_index.ja.md

-﻿---
+---
-title: 自己終了タグを認識する
+title: 自己クロージングタグを認識する
 type: docs
 weight: 120
 url: /ja/java/recognise-self-closing-tags/
 ---

-HTML は、\ のような空のタグに対してさまざまなタグ形式を設定できます<td>\</td>また \<td/>.
-Aspose.Cells は、以前は \ のみをサポートしていましたが、現在は両方の形式をサポートしています。<td>\</td>タグのように。この機能は、添付のサンプル HTML ファイルを Excel ファイルに変換することでテストできます。サンプル HTML ファイルと出力ファイルは、テスト用に次のリンクからダウンロードできます。
+HTML can have variety of tags formatting for empty tags like \<td>\</td> or \<td/>.
+Aspose.Cells supports both these formats now whereas earlier it was supporting only \<td>\</td> like tags.
+This feature can be tested by converting the attached sample HTML file to Excel file.
+The sample HTML file and output files can be downloaded from the following links for testing.

 [sampleSelfClosingTags.html](74776600)